Squads-Protocol/v4/README.md

 Both deployments can be verified using the [Ellipsis Labs verifiable build](https://github.com/Ellipsis-Labs/solana-verifiable-build) tool.

+## Responsibility

+By interacting with this program, users acknowledge and accept full personal responsibility for any consequences, regardless of their nature.
+This includes both potential risks inherent to the smart contract, also referred to as program, as well as any losses resulting from user errors or misjudgment.

 ### Compiling and testing

 You can compile the code with Anchor.